TuneFish41/banner-comment-generator/README.md

 # banner-comment-generator

-This script generates a banner comment.
+This script generates a ASCII banner for commenting purpose.

-Use from command line
+Use from command line:
 ```
 >>> ./generate_comment.py
 >>> Enter topic: Config